Memory:

 Also Read: How To Split Screen In Laptop

-The desk, in the case of a desk and filing cabinet, stands in for the computer's memory.
-On your desk, you keep the things you need to utilize right away.
+In the case of a desk and filing cabinet, the desk stands for the computer's memory.
+You keep the things you need to utilize on your desk right away.
 On the other hand, a desk's space restrictions mean that not much can be stored on it.
 Study up on Kingston Memory.

 Storage